Nadiia Chervinska

 Step 6.
 Set your marketing budget

 Determine the amount of money you can dedicate to your marketing efforts.
-Your budget should cover all aspects of your marketing plan and align with your marketing goals and strategies.
-The size of your budget will depend on your business’s financial situation, your industry, and your marketing goals.
+Your budget should cover all aspects of your marketing plan and align with your goals and strategies.
+The size of your budget will depend on your business’s financial situation, your industry, and your objectives.
 Yet, a larger budget doesn’t necessarily mean better marketing.
 What’s most important is how effectively you use your budget to achieve your goals.

 Step 7.
 Monitor and adjust

 Decide on the KPIs you’ll use to measure the success of your marketing plan.
 Regularly review your progress and analyze results to understand what’s working and what isn’t.
-This analysis should inform any necessary adjustments to your marketing plan and optimize your marketing efforts.
-Consider conducting regular marketing audits to evaluate your plan’s effectiveness and identify areas for improvement.
+This analysis should inform any necessary adjustments to your marketing plan and optimize your efforts.
+Consider conducting regular audits to evaluate your plan’s effectiveness and identify areas for improvement.

 To wrap up